-Interns are required to complete and submit all agency documentation as instructed and within the timeframes specified by the agency's policies and the field instructor's directions.
-Agency documentation requirements are completed during field internship hours.
-Agency documentation requirements are paperwork in addition to the seminar requirements and process recordings required for the internship and completed outside of internship hours.
+Interns are required to complete and submit all agency documentation as instructed and within the timeframes specified by the agency's policies and the Field Instructor's directions.
+Agency documentation requirements are completed during Field internship hours.
+(Agency documentation requirements are paperwork in addition to the seminar requirements and process recordings required for the internship.
+Seminar requirements and process recordings are completed outside of internship hours.)
 Agency orientation and training should cover documentation requirements.
-Agencies may require that field instructors or supervisors review and/or co-sign interns'

-documentation.
-It is the interns' responsibility to follow the requirements for agency documentation and not to write anything in a client's file without learning the proper agency procedure.
+As a rule Field Instructors or supervisors review and/or co-sign interns' documentation.
+It is the interns' responsibility to follow the requirements for agency documentation and not write anything in a client's file without learning the proper agency procedure.
 Agency files are the agency's property and should never be removed from the agency.